-Down by the Salley Gardens is a pretty English song with poetic words by William Butler Yeats.
+Down By the Salley Gardens is a pretty English - or perhaps Irish - song with poetic words by William Butler Yeats.

-On this page you'll find the piece in seven different keys as lead sheets, and a few different keys for piano as well.
+On this page you'll find the piece in seven different keys as lead sheets, two guitar tabs versions, and one for piano as well, in the key of D.

 Please scroll down the page for the download links.